Spin-selective elliptic optical dichroism and perfectly spin-polarized third-order nonlinear photocurrent in altermagnets: Abstract

 \section{Abstract}

-It is shown that the low-energy theory of a $d$-wave altermagnet is characterized by anisotropic Dirac cones with up and down spins based on a recently proposed tight-binding model.
-Spin-selective perfect elliptic dichroism occurs in this system, where only up-spin or down-spin electrons are excited by elliptically polarized light.
-Then, we derive a formula for the third-order photocurrent induced by applying both elliptically polarized light and static electric field, which is described in terms of quantum metric and the Berry curvature.
-Based on it, we predict only up-spin polarized current is induced.
-It is the leading order of photocurrent because the second-order photocurrent such as the injection current and the shift current are prohibited due to inversion symmetry inherent to altermagnets.
-It is intriguing that nonzero photocurrent is induced only by the anisotropy of the Dirac cones.
-Our results will be useful for future photo-excited spintronics based on altermagnets.
+We show that the low-energy theory of a $d$-wave altermagnet is characterized by anisotropic Dirac cones with spin-split band structures based on a recently proposed tight-binding model.
+In this system, spin-selective perfect elliptic dichroism emerges, enabling exclusive excitation of either up-spin or down-spin electrons by tuning the ellipticity of the incident light.
+We further derive a formula for the third-order photocurrent generated under simultaneous application of elliptically polarized light and a static electric field, expressed in terms of the quantum metric and Berry curvature.
+Using this formula, we demonstrate that only an up-spin polarized current is induced.
+This third-order response constitutes the leading photocurrent, as second-order processes such as injection and shift currents are forbidden by the inversion symmetry inherent to altermagnets.
+They lead to the prediction that, in insulating $d$-wave altermagnets, a spin-polarized third-order photocurrent arises as the leading electric response when elliptically polarized light and a static electric field are applied simultaneously.
+These findings provide a foundation for future developments in photoinduced spintronics based on altermagnets.

-\textbf{Introduction:} Altermagnets\cite{SmejX,SmejX2} are one of the hottest topics in condensed matter physics because they will be useful for future spintronics applications.
+\textbf{Introduction: }Altermagnets\cite{SmejX,SmejX2} are one of the hottest topics in condensed matter physics because they will be useful for future spintronics applications.
 They are collinear antiferromagnets but break time reversal symmetry, which allows nonzero anomalous Hall effect.
-Especially, $d$-wave altermagnets are prominent, where spin currents are induced by electric field\cite{Naka,Gonza,NakaB,Bose,NakaRev,APEX} and temperature gradient\cite{Naka,APEX}. $d$-wave altermagnets have a combinatorial symmetry of time-reversal symmetry and the four-fold rotational symmetry\cite{SmejX,SmejX2}.
-This symmetry enforces a spin-split band structure.
+Especially, $d$-wave altermagnets are prominent, where spin currents are induced by electric field\cite{Naka,Gonza,NakaB,Bose,NakaRev,APEX} and temperature gradient\cite{Naka,APEX}. $d$-wave altermagnets have a combinatorial symmetry $\mathcal{C}_{4z}\mathcal{T}$ made of time-reversal symmetry and the four-fold rotational symmetry\cite {SmejX,SmejX2}.
+This symmetry enforces a spin-split band structure, where spins are opposite by the 90-degree momentum rotation.
 In addition, altermagnets have inversion symmetry.
 There is a simple four-band tight-binding model possessing all these symmetry properties of $d$-wave altermagnets and confirmed by the density-functional theory\cite{ZFu}.

 Circular dichroism is an intriguing phenomenon, which was originally proposed in honeycomb systems\cite{Yao08,Xiao,EzawaOpt,Li}.
 The tight-binding model based on the honeycomb lattice possesses two Dirac cones assigned by different valley degrees of freedom.
 By irradiating circularly-polarized light to the system, only electrons at one valley are excited.
 Furthermore, circular dichroism is generalized to elliptic dichroism for anisotropic Dirac cones\cite{TCIOpt,EllipticP,APEX}, where only one valley is excited by irradiating elliptically-polarized light.
 Elliptic dichroism is formulated in terms of quantum metric and the Berry curvature\cite{EllipticP,APEX}.